-Skip to main content
+Skip to content

 Panel Pricing

-Vehicle Wrap Cost by Panel: Panel-by-Panel Pricing Guide
+Vehicle Wrap Cost by Panel: Pricing Guide

 Why Panel-by-Panel Pricing Matters

 When you quote a full wrap, you're estimating the whole vehicle.
-But customers frequently want partial coverage.
+Customers frequently want partial coverage.
 A business might want their logo on the side panels only.
 A personal vehicle owner might want to protect the hood from rock chips.
 A fleet customer might want consistent branding across the cab only.

 Without panel-by-panel data, you're forced to estimate.
 "We'll do the sides and hood, so...
 60% of the vehicle?"
 That guesswork leads to underquotes when you estimate low and lost jobs when you estimate high.

 Panel-by-panel measurement gives you exact square footage for whatever combination a customer wants.
-You can quote a single rear quarter panel or a full three-quarter wrap with the same accuracy.
+You can quote a single rear quarter panel or a three-quarter wrap with the same accuracy.

 Standard Vehicle Panels and Surface Areas